matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

   - Visibility is the same as a non-relation event.
     [`m.thread`](https://github.com/matrix-org/matrix-doc/pull/3440) relation events have this visilibilty, see the respective MSC.

-Visibility derived from the visibility of the target event is the default;
+Visibility derived from the visibility of the target event is the default for relation events;
 if the MSC introducing the relation type doesn't specify any other visibility this is assumed.

 The change of visilibilty rules will require a new room version.